paulo-eduardo/dotfiles/README.md

 **4. Reboot your Mac.**

-**5. For Apple Silicon, enable non-Apple-signed arm64e binaries:**
-   - Open a terminal and run the following command, then reboot:
-     ```bash
-     sudo nvram boot-args=-arm64e_preview_abi
-     ```

-**6. Verify SIP Status:**
+**5. Verify SIP Status:**
    - You can check if SIP is disabled by running `csrutil status` in the terminal.
 The output should be `System Integrity Protection status: disabled.` (or `unknown` on some newer macOS versions).

 ### Step 3: Run the Installation Script

-The `install.sh` script will handle the rest of the automated setup.
+The `install.sh` script will handle the automated setup.
 It will:
+- Check that SIP is properly disabled for yabai
+- Configure boot-args for Apple Silicon
-- Install Homebrew if it's not already present.
+- Install Homebrew if it's not already present
-- Install all applications and tools listed in the `Brewfile`.
+- Install all applications and tools listed in the `Brewfile`
+- Configure sudoers for passwordless yabai operation
+- Configure macOS settings (auto-hide dock and menu bar)
+- Start all services (yabai, skhd, sketchybar)

 Navigate to the configuration directory and run the script: